Relationship of Peter Mandelson and Jeffrey Epstein: Starmer's response

-Mandelson was sacked by Starmer on 11 September 2025 following the publication in The Sun newspaper of supportive emails Mandelson sent to Epstein after he was arrested in 2008.
+Mandelson was dismissed by Starmer on 11 September 2025 following the publication in The Sun newspaper of supportive emails Mandelson sent to Epstein after he was arrested in 2008.
 The emails show that Mandelson stated Epstein's first conviction was wrongful and tried to help Epstein to challenge the verdict.
 Foreign Office minister Stephen Doughty said these emails showed "the depth and extent of Peter Mandelson's relationship with Jeffrey Epstein is materially different from that known at the time of his appointment.
 In light of that, and mindful of the victims of Epstein's appalling crimes, he has been withdrawn as ambassador with immediate effect."
-In his letter to US embassy staff after being sacked, Mandelson said:

-"The circumstances surrounding the announcement today are ones which I deeply regret.
+In his letter to US embassy staff after being dismissed, Mandelson said: "The circumstances surrounding the announcement today are ones which I deeply regret.
 I continue to feel utterly awful about my association with Epstein twenty years ago and the plight of his victims.
 I have no alternative to accepting the Prime Minister's decision and will leave a position in which I have been so incredibly honoured to serve."

-James Roscoe, deputy head of mission at the British embassy in Washington since 2022, was appointed interim ambassador following Mandelson's dismissal.
-It was later revealed that Starmer explicitly asked Mandelson three specific questions regarding his links to Epstein before deciding to appoint him.
-These questions were: "Why has he continued contact with Epstein after he was convicted, why was he reported to have stayed in one of Epstein's homes while the financier was in prison, and was he associated with a charity founded by Epstein associate Ghislaine Maxwell that the financier had backed".
-Subsequently the consultancy Global Counsel effectively disassociated itself from its co-founder by planning the sale of Mandelson's multi million pound stake over the following few months.
-It was also reported that Morgan McSweeney, who is known to be personally close to Mandelson, had been a "keen advocate" for Mandelson's appointment as ambassador despite his involvement with Epstein already being known, and despite concerns raised by the security services during the vetting process, and that McSweeney had urged government colleagues to defend Mandelson in the days before his eventual dismissal.
-Stephen Bush wrote in the Financial Times that this decision "raises questions" of Starmer and McSweeney's political judgement.
-Some Labour MPs were reportedly angry at McSweeney's influence, accusing him of promoting a factional, clique-driven style of politics, especially as allies of Starmer and McSweeney had been recently promoted during a cabinet reshuffle.
+James Roscoe was appointed interim ambassador following Mandelson's dismissal, and Christian Turner was appointed ambassador in February 2026.

+In a February 2026 statement at Prime Minister's Questions following subsequent revelations about Mandelson in the Epstein files, Starmer addressed the fallout from revealed links between Mandelson and Epstein, focusing on accountability and the protection of public standards.
+He began by expressing solidarity with Epstein's victims and those affected by the 2008 financial crash, acknowledging their trauma and anger.
+Starmer accused Mandelson of repeatedly lying to his team during the vetting process for his appointment as US ambassador, specifically misrepresenting the nature of his relationship with Epstein.
+He characterised Mandelson's alleged actions—including leaking sensitive information during the 2008 financial crisis—as a betrayal of the country, Parliament, and the Labour Party.
+Regarding legal consequences, Starmer confirmed that material had been referred to the police, resulting in an active criminal investigation into potential misconduct.
+He also announced plans to draft legislation to strip Mandelson of his title and to establish broader powers for removing disgraced peers from the House of Lords.
+Finally, he stated he reached an agreement with King Charles III to remove Mandelson from the Privy Council for bringing the body into disrepute.
+Starmer explicitly expressed regret for the appointment, stating that Mandelson would never have been considered for the role had the full extent of his ties to Epstein been known at the time.